The VR/AR tools are available in 3D Settings.

 AR/VR World scale

-This setting affects both VR and AR.
 The scale is the most important setting for virtual reality and augmented reality.
 In VR/AR, you can really have a sense of scale.
 Just like in real life, you can tell when an object is big or small, far away or near.
 A 3D car could have the size of an actual car or look like a small toy, so it's important to get scale right.

 On Sketchfab, your model remains untouched but you can adjust the scale of the world, represented by the floor and a standard character.
 Additionally, Sketchfab assumes models are uploaded in meters.
 So, if you export your 3D model measured in meters, the AR/VR world scale should already be correct by default.